Sharpe's Tiger: Plot summary

 Richard Sharpe is a private in the 33rd Regiment of Foot in the British army.
 The British invade Mysore and advance on Tippoo Sultan's capital city of Seringapatam.
 Sharpe is contemplating desertion with his paramour, half-caste army widow Mary Bickerstaff, due to his sadistic company sergeant, Obadiah Hakeswill.
 Hakeswill lusts after Mary, so he provokes Sharpe into hitting him before witnesses, company commander Captain Morris and Ensign Hicks.
 Sharpe is court-martialled; Lieutenant William Lawford, who is supposed to act as his defender, is absent and Sharpe is given the virtual death sentence of 2,000 lashes.
 However, the regiment's commander, Colonel Arthur Wellesley (later the Duke of Wellington), halts the punishment at 202 lashes.
 Lawford has been offered an extremely dangerous mission and has requested Sharpe.
-Sharpe agrees to go along if he is made a sergeant if they are successful.
+Sharpe agrees to go along on the condition that he be made a sergeant if they are successful.

-Lawford and Sharpe pose as deserters to try to rescue Colonel Hector McCandless, Lawford's uncle and chief of the British East India Company's intelligence service.
+Lawford and Sharpe pose as deserters to try to contact (and rescue if feasible) Colonel Hector McCandless, Lawford's uncle and chief of the British East India Company's intelligence service.
 Sharpe's flogging inadvertently makes their cover story more plausible.
 Sharpe quickly takes charge and brings Mary along, to protect her from Hakeswill and because she speaks several of the native languages.
 They are soon captured by scouts from Tippoo's army and taken to Seringapatam where they meet Colonel Gudin, a French military adviser to Tippoo.
 During their interrogation, the Tippoo enters and orders them to load muskets.
 He then orders Sharpe to shoot a British prisoner, Colonel McCandless; he does, having noticed that the "gunpowder" he has been given is fake.
 The musket does not fire.
 After covertly telling McCandless that he is a spy, he is told by McCandless that the British must not attack the seemingly weakest portion of the city walls.
 (It is later revealed that Tippoo has had mines buried there to blow up the British when they enter the trap.)